giwankim/WhatsAppPush/README.md

 - [x] Create SQS queue called `WhatsAppMessageQueue` with appropriate permissions to publish messages to the queue.

-- [x] Create a DynamoDB table called `NotificationTask` that stores notification task details such as message, message template, recipient, and other relevant fields submitted by users.
+- [x] Create a DynamoDB table called `NotificationTaskTable` that stores notification task details such as message, message template, recipient, and other relevant fields submitted by users.
     - [x] The table should have a composite primary key consisting of partition key `user_id` of type string and sort key `notification_id` of type string.

 - [ ] Provide an endpoint to which users will submit notification tasks.
 This endpoint will accept the details about recipient, message text, and other relevant fields.
     - [ ] Handle both bulk and individual message delivery tasks.
 The route for both operations should be the same, the difference being the request body paramters.
-    - [ ] Store submitted notification task details such as message, recipient or recipient file, and other properties into the `NotificationTask` table.
+    - [ ] Store submitted notification task details such as message, recipient or recipient file, and other properties into `NotificationTaskTable`.
     - [ ] If user uploaded recipient list file, parse the CSV/XLSX file and process the parsed data
     - [ ] Send these notification task details to the `WhatsAppMessageQueue`